alephinsights/gazetteers/readme.md

 The format of these text files are designed to be readily ingested by the [Balleen](https://github.com/dstl/baleen) Entity Extraction Text Processor.
 For more information see the related documentation.

+NOTE: These largely simple flat lists.
+Synonyms are not comprehensibly noted, and there is likely to be duplication.
+So, do not rely on the gazetteer file groupings of terms for classification, de-duplication and synonymical relationships.

 # Sources
 The gazetteers are built from a range of sources.
 See below.